ShowcaseSoftwareLtd/showcase-workshop-apis/README.md

 Name fields must be alphanumeric, i.e. no gaps or special characters.

-Note, this feature is enabled on iPad, iPhone, Andrioid, Windows and Chrome App versions of the Showcase Workshop app.
+Note, this feature is enabled on iPad, iPhone, Android, Windows and Chrome App versions of the Showcase Workshop app.

 ## Showcase App Linking (incoming and outgoing)